Husain0007/CreateWithCode/README.md

 ![ ](https://github.com/Husain0007/CreateWithCode/blob/master/Images/Challenge1.png)
 The **first Challenge** is to develop a prototype of a flight simulator.
 In this simulator a plane model can be rotated about the Pitch to navigate across a side-scrolling obstacle course.
+As a *Bonus Challenge* the rotar should rotate about the Roll Axis of the plane.